domhnallohanlon/rpi/00overview.md

 In a nutshell, to get through each workshop you'll have to be comfortable installing applications and executing commands from the terminal.
 If you're comfortable with all of this already you can probably procede to [Chapter 1](http://domhnallohanlon.github.io/rpi/01overview.html)

+### Not What You're Looking For?

+To return to the Raspberry Pi Recipes page click [here](http://domhnallohanlon.github.io/rpi)